Accounting for Intra-group Transactions in Separate Financial Statements

 Equity$0.5m

-As in previous example, the parent derecognises the item of PP&E and recognises a gain on disposal measured as the difference between the fair value of PP&E and its carrying amount.
-The difference between the fair value of PP&E and transaction price is recognised either as a dividend income in P/L or as partial repayment of the cost of the investment in subsidiary without any impact on P/L. The treatment depends on whether there are sufficient accumulated profits available in the subsidiary.
-Entries recognised by the parent are as follows:
+Similarly to the earlier example, the parent removes the PP&E from its balance sheet and recognises a gain on disposal.
+This gain is the difference between the PP&E’s fair value and its carrying amount.
+The difference between the PP&E’s fair value and the transaction price can be recognised as dividend income in P/L or as a partial repayment of the cost of investment in the subsidiary, with no effect on P/L. The approach taken depends on the available accumulated profits in the subsidiary.
+Here’s a breakdown of the parent’s accounting entries:

 DRCR